ACTMod/ACTModified/README.md

 # ACTModified
-Modified version of Jon Ormond's Get-LinkPerformance to allow for custom ports
+Modified version of Jon Ormond's Get-LinkPerformance to allow for custom ports (WIP)